Victor Cousin: The self

 The same criticism is even more emphatically applicable to the influence of a not-self, or world of forces, corresponding to our sensations, and the cause of them.
-Starting from sensation as our basis, causality could never give us this, even though it be allowed that sensation is impersonal to the extent of being independent of our volition.
+Starting from sensation as our basis, causality could never give us this, even though it is allowed that sensation is impersonal to the extent of being independent of our volition.
 Causality might tell us that a cause there is of sensation somewhere and of some sort; but that this cause is a force or sum of forces, existing in space, independently of us, and corresponding to our sensations, it could never tell us, for the simple reason that such a notion is not supposed to exist in our consciousness.
 Causality cannot add to the number of our notions, and cannot add to the number of realities we know.
-All it can do is to necessitate us to think that a cause there is of a given change, but what that cause is it cannot of itself inform us, or even suggest to us, beyond implying that it must be to the effect.
+All it can do is necessitate us to think that a cause there is of a given change, but what that cause is, it cannot of itself inform us, or even suggest to us, beyond implying that it must be to the effect.
 Sensation might arise, for aught we know, so far as causality leads us, not from a world of forces at all, but from a will like our own, though infinitely more powerful, acting upon us, partly furthering and partly thwarting us.
 And indeed such a supposition is, with the principle of causality at work, within the limits of probability, as we are already supposed to know such a reality—a will—in our own consciousness.
 When Cousin thus set himself to vindicate those points by reflection, he gave up the obvious advantage of his other position that the realities in question are given us in immediate and spontaneous apprehension.
 The same criticism applies equally to the inference of an absolute cause from the two limited forces which he names self and not-self.
-Immediate spontaneous apperception may seize this supreme reality; but to vindicate it by reflection as an inference on the principle of causality is impossible.
+Immediate spontaneous apperception may seize this supreme reality, but to vindicate it by reflection as an inference on the principle of causality is impossible.
 This is a mere paralogism; we can never infer either absolute or infinite from relative or finite.